Eta brings heavy rains, deadly mudslides to Honduras

 Eta left a path of destruction across northern Nicaragua starting with the coastal city of Bilwi.

-In Bilwi Wednesday, civil defense brigades worked to clear streets of downed trees, power lines and sheets of metal roofing.
+In Bilwi on Wednesday, civil defense brigades worked to clear streets of downed trees, power lines and sheets of metal roofing.
 Some neighborhoods were completely flooded.
 Vice President and first lady Rosario Murillo said more than 51,000 families remained without power in the affected areas.

 “The debris teams are starting to work and we still can’t give a sense of what happened,” said Ivania Díaz, a local government official in Bilwi.
 “We have seen very humble homes completely destroyed.”